 1. Completed the whole online course and the quiz at the end with at least 60% passing score (i.e. with at least 12 questions answered correctly out of 20 questions).
 There is only ONE attempt.
 You are recommended to go through the whole course before taking the quiz; AND

-2. Attended ONE of the Discovering Research Information at Your Discipline workshops with at least 1.5 hours of attendance.
+2. Attended ONE of the Discovering Research Information at Your Discipline workshops (organized in Sep – Oct 2023) with at least 1.5 hours of attendance.

 Research Data Management for Your Discipline